*Updates/Changes to the rules for the Spring 2022 season are in red font*

 3) Cones are placed on the foul lines in a straight line extending 10 to 30 feet beyond 1st and 3rd Base.

 5) Kicker’s Box: This area is a rectangular space where the front of the box aligns with the front of the home plate.
-It encompasses 3 feet (36 inches) in width (the same width as the strike zone) and is 5 feet deep.
+It encompasses 1.5 feet (48 inches) in width off of home plate and is 2 feet deep.

-6) Strike Zone: This area is a three-dimensional rectangular prism based on the home plate and extends 1 foot to its left and right sides (approx. 36 inches in total).
-The strike zone is 1 foot in height, extends 1 foot to either side of the home plate.
-This may be marked at the discretion of the referee/umpire, or this may be marked with two orange square plates to show the outer bounds of the strike zone
+6) Strike Zone: This area is a three-dimensional rectangular prism based on the home plate and extends 1.5 feet to its left and right sides (48 inches in total).
+The strike zone is 1 foot in height, extends 1.5 feet to either side of the home plate.
+This may be marked at the discretion of the referee/umpire, or this may be marked with two flat orange strike plates to show the outer bounds of the strike zone

 i.
-The orange “guide plates” are not part of the strike zone.
+The strike plates are not part of the strike zone.
+They only outline the outside of the strike zone.
 See IX-Strikes.

 7) After notifying the Umpire of any improper field set up, the field layout shall be corrected before the beginning of next play.